syncfusion-content/javascript-docs/js/FileExplorer/Toolbar.md

 ## Customizing the Upload Functionality

 FileExplorer helps you to upload the file using [Upload](https://help.syncfusion.com/js/uploadbox/overview#) component.
 File upload can be done through the toolbar item or context menu item.
 The [uploadSettings](https://help.syncfusion.com/api/js/ejfileexplorer#members:uploadsettings) property is used to configure the upload functionalities.
-The below options are avaliable in uploadsettings property.
+The below options are available in `uploadSettings` property.

 * [allowMultipleFile](https://help.syncfusion.com/api/js/ejfileexplorer#members:uploadsettings-allowmultiplefile)
 * [autoUpload](https://help.syncfusion.com/api/js/ejfileexplorer#members:uploadsettings-autoupload)